Al Lindner offers up some tips on how to catch more bass on jerk baits this fall.

 Al Lindner loves to catch bass on jerk baits and has caught fish with them in water temperatures all the way down into the 30s.
 They are phenomenal baits for triggering sight-induced strikes, but they don’t work everywhere.

 Water clarity is very important for jerk bait fishing; the clearer the water, the better.
-Water usually clears up as it cools anyway, but you really want to avoid dark-water environments with this presentation.
+Water usually clears up as it cools, but you really want to avoid dark-water environments with this presentation.
 In those situations, you need to throw something that gets the fish’s attention with noise or vibration.
-Spinnerbait, crankbait, and jigs all work great.
+Spinnerbaits, crankbaits, and bladed jigs all work great in stained water.

 The colder the water temperatures, the smaller the strike zone is for most fish, so the last thing you want to do is quickly pull the bait away from them.
 The Shadow Rap’s ability to create a ton of action over a very short distance is unmatched by any jerkbait on the market.